Become a regular reader of our Sea Lion Barker blog!

-Criteria for release are established by National Marine Fisheries Service in conjunction with an assessment by the veterinarian.
-A few of the parameters for release include weight gain, resolution of clinical conditions that caused the animal to strand, the ability to compete with others, normal blood parameters, and an overall assessment of the animal's readiness is to return to the ocean.
+Criteria for release are established by National Marine Fisheries Service.
+Parameters for release include weight gain, resolution of medical conditions that caused the animal to become stranded, ability to compete for food, blood parameters, and an overall assessment of the animal's readiness to return to the ocean.

-Release criteria at the beach include an assessment of weather and wave conditions.
-While animals are expected to be able to navigate the ocean environment upon release, we take into consideration the fact that, for young animals, a brief transition period may occur when returning to the ocean.
+Release criteria at the beach include an assessment of tide, weather and wave conditions.
+While animals are expected to be able to navigate the ocean environment upon release, we take into consideration the fact that for young animals a brief transition period may occur when returning to the ocean.

-Released animals have been re-sighted as far away as San Diego to the south and as far as Monterey, Marin and Humboldt Counties to the north.
+Released seals and sea lions have been sighted as far away as San Diego to the south and Monterey, Marin and Humboldt counties to the north.